 It is a little sad when the prunus (plum, cherry, peach blossoms) finish in Japan.
 But only a wee bit, because right behind them comes a multitude of equally stunning flora.
 Straight after the yaezakura, a late blooming cherry blossom, the moss phlox are in bloom.
-Then azaleas and peonies (among others) come into bloom.
-They are finishing now, but we have roses peaking through and poppies only days away.
-Then there are the hydrangea… We really are blessed with the distinct flowering seasons in Japan.
+Then peonies (among others) come into bloom.
+As well as one of my favorites: azalea.
+There are dozens of places to see azalea in Saitama, but one of the most picturesque is in Ogose:

 Godaison Azalea Park

 Godaison Tsutsuji Park is a park of 10,000 azalea flowers at a site of worship to the five great reverence of Buddhism.
 It was created to mimic the 88 temples of Shikoku and the Japan 100 Kannon.
 The latter is a pilgrimage circuit in which Saitama features a lot.
 Godaison was the name given to the area after the five great reverence, also translated to the five Buddhist deities.
 Tsutsuji means azalea.

 Unfortunately, there is such a mishmash of English and Japanese used in translations with little consistency, that the park has ended up as Godaison Tsutsuji park officially in English.
 Even though Godaison Azalea park is probably more accurate and / or easily understood by non Japanese speakers.
 (Godaison is not translated as it is more a place name than a description).